Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/prod-azure-create-custom-role.md

   - Install on Azure
   - Demo
 ---
-# Step 4: Create a custom role with the required permissions
+# Create a custom role with the required permissions

-If you do not have the necessary permissions to create custom roles, you can share the [ai-unlimited](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/policies/ai-unlimited.json) file with your organization administrator.
+If you do not have the necessary permissions to create custom roles, share the [ai-unlimited](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/azure/policies/ai-unlimited.json) file with your organization administrator.
 This file contains the subscription-level permissions required for AI Unlimited to deploy AI Unlimited engine instances within your resource groups.
 Your organization administrator can then create the custom role on your behalf.